shawnmusgrave/farak-dookhan/_posts/2018-02-28-dookhan_defendants_class_action.md

  The plaintiffs also seek payment for "uncompensated labor," including "community service in lieu of required payments," according to the complaint embedded below.

-For the suit to proceed, the court must decide whether to certify the class.
+For the suit to proceed, the court must first decide whether to certify the class.

 <div style="width:75%; margin-right: auto; margin-left: auto">
 	<div id="DV-viewer-4390571-Dookhan-Federal-Class-Action-Complaint-Dkt-No-1" class="DC-embed DC-embed-document DV-container"></div><script src="//assets.documentcloud.org/viewer/loader.js"></script><script>  DV.load("https://www.documentcloud.org/documents/4390571-Dookhan-Federal-Class-Action-Complaint-Dkt-No-1.js", {  responsive: true,    height: 500,    sidebar: false,    container: "#DV-viewer-4390571-Dookhan-Federal-Class-Action-Complaint-Dkt-No-1"  });</script><noscript>  <a href="https://assets.documentcloud.org/documents/4390571/Dookhan-Federal-Class-Action-Complaint-Dkt-No-1.pdf">Dookhan - Federal Class Action - Complaint - Dkt No 1 (PDF)</a>  <br />  <a href="https://assets.documentcloud.org/documents/4390571/Dookhan-Federal-Class-Action-Complaint-Dkt-No-1.txt">Dookhan - Federal Class Action - Complaint - Dkt No 1 (Text)</a></noscript>
 </div>

-In a seperate matter, the Massachusetts Supreme Judicial Court has agreed to hear argument from a Dookhan defendant who paid more than $2,000 in fees after pleading guilty to drug possession charges.
+In a separate matter, the Massachusetts Supreme Judicial Court has agreed to hear argument from a Dookhan defendant who paid more than $2,000 in fees after pleading guilty to drug possession charges.

 See coverage from the *Boston Herald* <a href="http://www.bostonherald.com/news/local_coverage/2018/02/drug_lab_scandal_sjc_to_decide_if_defendants_get_money_back" target="_blank">here</a>.